Farmer's Daughter (album): Background

 After placing second on Idol, Crystal was signed to a deal with Jive Records and RCA's former sister record company 19 Recordings.
 Originally, Crystal wanted to delay the release of the album until early 2011, but ended up moving the release date to December 14.
 She is also to cover the Buffalo Springfield song "For What It's Worth," stating "its lyrics are relevant no matter what era it is, whatever war we're in and issues in the world," she said.
 "The song is always relevant."
-It was revealed that Chad Szeliga, who is well known for his drumming for bands such as Breaking Benjamin and OurAfter, has contributed drum tracks to the songs "Arlene", "Finally Got It Right" and "Hold On" which was written by Nickelback's Chad Kroeger.
+It was revealed that Chad Szeliga, who is well known for his drumming for bands such as Breaking Benjamin and OurAfter, has contributed drum tracks to the songs "Arlene", "Finally Got It Right" and "Hold On" which was written by Nickelback's Chad Kroeger The second single from the album was "Ridin' with the Radio" and was performed on American Idol.

 The song "Holy Toledo" was played during Idol when she returned home.
 This is the first time an Idol contestant's own song was played during the show before their departure.